Impact of collective vibrations on quasiparticle states of open-shell odd-mass nuclei and possible interference with the tensor force: Introduction

-Density functional theory (DFT) is a well established theoretical tool for the description of the nuclei across the nuclear chart.
-For the majority of medium and heavy mass nuclei this is the only framework which can provide a microscopic description.
-However, it is not without the drawbacks and significant efforts were dedicated to a search of missing terms and missing physics in its framework during last decade.
-One of possible candidates for such terms is the tensor interaction.
-It is well known that the tensor force is one of the important components of the bare nucleon-nucleon interaction.
-However, it is still an open question on whether the effective tensor force used in the DFT framework keeps a close resemblance with the original bare tensor force or not \cite{SS.14}.
+The tensor force is known to be one of the important components of the bare nucleon-nucleon interaction.
+However, it is still an open question whether or not the effective tensor force used in the density functional theory (DFT) framework for medium-mass and heavy nuclei keeps a close resemblance with the original bare tensor force \cite{SS.14}.
 Moreover, the question of unambiguous signatures of the tensor force remains open \cite{SS.14}.
-For example, the fits of energy density functionals (EDF's) to bulk nuclear properties (masses, radii) usually disfavor effective tensor interaction \cite{SS.14}; note that such fits are standard in the DFT.
+For example, the fits of the energy density functionals (EDF's) to bulk nuclear properties (masses, radii) usually disfavor effective tensor interaction \cite{SS.14}; note that such fits are standard in the DFT.
 On the other hand, some possible indications of the presence of effective tensor interaction come from the analysis of the spectra of predominantly single-particle states in odd-mass nuclei; they are discussed in detail below.
 Possible manifestations of effective tensor force in the DFT framework have been recently reviewed in Ref.\ \cite{SS.14}.
 Although there is a general consensus that the tensor component has to be added to the DFT \cite{FRS.98,OSFGA.05,LBBDM.07,CSFB.07,ZDSW.08,Zet.09,SS.14}, the question about its strength is still not fully resolved.